| |

 3. Wipe rims with a clean cloth

-4. Fit with lids and rings
+4. Screw down lids and rings

 5. To prepare canning kettle: fit with rack (to separate jars from direct heat), set on stove, and fill halfway with water